 Table of contents

 Who wouldn’t want radiantly white teeth?
 Unfortunately, not everyone is blessed with them.
-So-called whitening toothpastes promise whiter teeth.
+So-called whitening toothpastes like charcoal toothpaste promise whiter teeth.
 In this article we address the questions: How does whitening toothpaste work and what results can you expect from it?

 A whitening toothpaste restores the natural whiteness of teeth with the help of various ingredients.
 Contrary to popular belief, such a toothpaste does not make teeth even whiter.

 Recommended price: €309

 Whitening toothpastes contain various microparticles which are said to make teeth whiter.
 The microparticles in different whitening toothpastes make it easier to remove yellow deposits.
 These microparticles help to break the adhesion of the yellow deposit on the enamel, which makes it easier to polish off.
 There are different types of whitening toothpastes on the market, which all work in a different way.
 Read more about the best toothpaste for whiter teeth here.

 Whitening toothpastes often have additional abrasives added to them.
 You will recognise this by the mention of substances such as sodium bicarbonate, calcium carbonate, phosphates, polyethene, silicates etc.

 Yellow tarnish on the tooth surface, caused for example by red wine or coffee, can be removed with this.
 This gives the appearance of whitening, but in fact only the yellow deposit is removed and the teeth are as white as they were before the deposit appeared.
 The colour of your teeth is primarily determined by the colour of the dentine.
 Dentine lies beneath the enamel.
 Toothpaste can never reach the dentine.